 See this article about getting a job in Panama.
 I know some tour clients who have gotten six-figure jobs working for multinational companies in Panama.
 A US citizen could be exempt from paying US taxes on the first $120,000 (2023 limit) in income under the Foreign Earned Income Exclusion.

 We at Panama Relocation Tours have always recommended that you live in Panama for at least 6-12 months before considering buying real estate.
-Twelve months gives you time to know that you like living in Panama and that you like the area you have selected.
-You get to experience both the rainy and dry seasons – which can be dramatically different.
-Twelve months also gives you time to better understand the real estate market so you don’t pay too much when/if you buy.
+Twelve months give you time to realize you like living in Panama and the area you have selected.
+You get to experience both the rainy and dry seasons, which can be dramatically different.
+Twelve months also gives you time to better understand the real estate market, so you don’t pay too much when/if you buy.

-For many people, it makes more sense to “just rent” the whole time you live in Panama because it’s fast and easy to buy, but selling real estate in Panama could take many years.
+For many people, it makes more sense to “just rent” the whole time you live in Panama because buying is fast and easy, but selling real estate in Panama can take many years.
 Renting allows you to move anytime or even leave Panama anytime you want.
 If you own real estate in Panama, you may need to wait for it to sell before you can move on with your life.

 With the Pensionado Visa, renting is possible.
 Don’t be rushed into buying just to get a visa; there are plenty of other options.